 Aegon Asset Management US provides investment management services and products primarily to institutional clients such as pooled investment vehicles.
 It doesn’t serve individual clients.
-So if you’re looking for an advisor who can provide financial planning services, use our pro matching tool.
-It connects you with up to three advisors in your area.
+So if you’re looking for an advisor who can provide financial planning services, use SmartAsset's free advisor matching tool.

 Aegon Asset Management US is also known Aegon USA Investment Management, LLC.
 The firm uses the former as the primary business name to market its asset management products and services.

 Aegon began operations as a fixed-income portfolio manager in 2001.
 Today, it provides active investment management to portfolios comprised mainly of equities, fixed-income, private placements and derivatives.